 The classic 30-year mortgage is the most popular — and most affordable — mortgage in America.
 About two-thirds of U.S. home buyers choose this option, according to the Mortgage Bankers Association.

 But it’s not the only option.

-VA lenders also offer the 15-year mortgage.
+VA lenders also offer a 15-year mortgage.
 These loans come with lower rates.
 But, since the loan is paid in full in just 15 years, the payment is higher.

-The benefits and drawbacks of any loan depend on the borrower’s lifestyle, plans and goals, but in general, the main advantage of the 30-year mortgage is lower monthly payments.
+The benefits and drawbacks of any home loan depend on the borrower’s financial situation, but in general, the main advantage of the 30-year mortgage is lower monthly payments.
 The main disadvantage?
 You’ll pay more interest over the life of the loan.

 The 15-year loan comes with much higher payments.
 But lifetimes savings are significant.

 If you got a 30-year mortgage on a $300,000 house at 4% interest, you’d pay $215,000 in total interest.
 A 15-year mortgage at 3.25% would cost less than $80,000 in total interest.

 You’d ultimately pay $135,000 less interest over the course of repayment.

 In this example, the total cost of the 30-year loan is almost three times as much as the 15-year term.
 On the other hand, the 30-year mortgage’s lower payments would let you save more money to achieve other financial goals like retirement, paying for college or creating an emergency fund.
 That’s the main reason the 30-year mortgage is so popular.
 Most homeowners don’t want to be “house rich and cash poor.”Check 30-year VA loan rates (Sep 25th, 2023)